Abdullah-Bataineh/BusinessCard/README.md

 5. Click with Tools in tool bar in visual studio and click with  **Nuget Package Manager** and click **Package Manager Console** with open command write the command this
    - ``dotnet ef migrations add InitialCreat --project "BusinessCardAPI\BusinessCardApi.csproj"``.
-   - with finish Migration write this command ``dotnet ef database update --project "BusinessCardApi\BusinessCardApi.csproj"`` this create table in database and cretate Migrations File in project.
+   - with finish Migration write this command ``dotnet ef database update --project "BusinessCardApi\BusinessCardApi.csproj"`` this create table in database and create Migrations File in project.

 6. in the end Run This Projects click **ctrl+F5** or **Run Icon**